SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Not yet, I wanted to ask you something first," Fluttershy said.

 "Okay, what is it, darling?"
-Rarity Dash said.

 "Can I barrow a ponnequin?
 And could I have some fabrics?"
-Fluttershy asked.

 "Well, of course, are you making a dress?"
-Rarity Dash asked.

-"Yes," Fluttershy answered.
+"Yes."

 "Would you like any help making it?"
-Rarity Dash asked.

-"No, you can't help," Fluttershy said.
+"No, you can't help."

 "Who is it for?"
-Rarity Dash asked.

-"You," Fluttershy said.
+"You."

 "Me?"
 Rarity Dash asked in surprise.

 "Yes, I want to make you a dress," Fluttershy explained.

 "Why?"
-Rarity Dash asked.

 "You've practically taken up a whole day to help me out, you are literally dressed like Rainbow Dash.
-I want to give you something for all you've done today," Fluttershy said.
+I want to give you something for all you've done today."

 Rarity Dash said in a loving tone, "You don't have to do anything for me.
 I'm your friend and would help you do anything without expecting compensation, darling."

-"I know, but this is something I want to do," Fluttershy said.
+"I know, but this is something I want to do."

 Rarity Dash hugged Fluttershy.
 "Thank you, darling, I can't wait to see it."